-You have the opportunity to study abroad for either a semester or a full year as part of this programme.
+You have the opportunity to study abroad for a full year as part of this programme.
 Students on the Year Abroad programme will spend Part Three of their programme at one of the Faculty's partner universities and will continue with Part Four of the curriculum upon return to Southampton in their fourth year.
-Students who choose to spend a semester abroad will do so in their second year and will continue their Part Two curriculum at the partner university, Part Three of the programme will be completed at Southampton.